 The reduced cost of the course will cover our costs to ensure that our trainers are financially supported for the work they do in supporting students.
 Childbirth International does not make a profit on scholarship places.

 Each applicant can apply for no more than one scholarship, for one course, at any given time.
 A student is able to apply for another scholarship in a new course once their first scholarship-funded course is completed.
+An awarded scholarship cannot be used against current course registrations and is intended for new course enrollments only.
 Scholarships are available for all training programs offered by Childbirth International including:

 - Birth Doula